webcodesk/wcd-todo-tutorial-demo/src/usr/README.md

 #### Go to new note page

-First, you need to make sure that when you click on the `mainPageActionButton` on the `main` page, the user went to the `new-note` page.
+First, you need to make sure that when the user clicks on the `mainPageActionButton` on the `main` page, the user goes to the `new-note` page.

 Create a new flow with the name `go-to-new-note-page`.
 Move the `mainPageActionButton` instance to the `Application` item, thereby replacing it.